kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Rotorcraft with all of the following:

-\(i\) Ten or more passengers per passenger exit as determined under §29.807(b).
+\(i\) Ten or more passengers per passenger exit as determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§29.807]](b).

-\(ii\) No main aisle, as described in §29.815, for each row of passenger seats.
+\(ii\) No main aisle, as described in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.815   Main aisle width.|§29.815]], for each row of passenger seats.

 \(iii\) Access to each passenger exit for each passenger by virtue of design features of seats, such as folding or break-over seat backs or folding seats.

-\(e\) A combination of analysis and tests may be used to show that the rotorcraft is capable of being evacuated within 90 seconds under the conditions specified in §29.803(d) if the Administrator finds that the combination of analysis and tests will provide data, with respect to the emergency evacuation capability of the rotorcraft, equivalent to that which would be obtained by actual demonstration.
+\(e\) A combination of analysis and tests may be used to show that the rotorcraft is capable of being evacuated within 90 seconds under the conditions specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.803   Emergency evacuation.|§29.803]](d) if the Administrator finds that the combination of analysis and tests will provide data, with respect to the emergency evacuation capability of the rotorcraft, equivalent to that which would be obtained by actual demonstration.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-3, 33 FR 967, Jan.
 26, 1968; Amdt.
 27-26, 55 FR 8004, Mar.
 6, 1990\]